danisimas/bubbleandgum/README.md

   - **A or Left Arrow**: Move left.
   - **D or Right Arrow**: Move right.

 Ready to dive into this bubbly adventure?
-Get creative, solve challenges, and explore a world of fun and teamwork! **Bubble & Gum** guarantees hours of entertainment for players of all ages.
+Get creative, solve challenges, and explore a world of fun and teamwork!